UWNETLAB/tidyextractors/docs/source/overview.rst

 Overview: Data Extraction Made Simple
 ==============================================

-``tidyextractors`` makes extracting data from supported sources as painless as possible, delivering a populated Pandas DataFrame in three lines of code. ``tidyextractors`` was inspired by `Hadley Whickham's (2014) paper <http://vita.had.co.nz/papers/tidy-data.html>`_  which introduces "tidy data" as a conceptual framework for data preparation.
+``tidyextractors`` makes extracting data from supported sources as painless as possible, delivering a populated Pandas DataFrame in three lines of code. ``tidyextractors`` was inspired by `Hadley Wickham's (2014) paper <http://vita.had.co.nz/papers/tidy-data.html>`_  which introduces "tidy data" as a conceptual framework for data preparation.

 Features
 -----------------